mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

  | Generated 2012-02-19 02:15 EST-0500 |

 I really need to give props to the good folks over at [r/buildapc](http://www.reddit.com/r/buildapc).
-I got some great tips for hardware I should buy as well as troubleshooting.
+I received some great tips regarding hardware I should buy as well as some friendly troubleshooting when I had a power-supply glitch.
 Another resource that was *insanely* useful was the [pcpartpicker](http://pcpartpicker.com/) website.
 I wouldn't have been able to build this system for this cheap without that amazing site.